 Samuel joined Watsi on August 8th, 2013.
-Four years ago, Samuel became the 1769th member to automatically support a new Watsi patient every month.
-Since then, 4,239 more people have become monthly donors!
-Samuel's most recent donation traveled 8,500 miles to support William, a bus driver from Kenya, to fund a hernia repair surgery.
+Five years ago, Samuel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samuel's most recent donation traveled 8,500 miles to support James, a taxi driver from Kenya, to fund surgery to treat a severe infection.